djeppson/s3sync/README.md

 Hobby project for playing with Rust.
 You should probably use AWS's CLI `aws s3 sync` instead.

 ## Why
-Prior solution was running this little gem:
+Prior solution was running this little gem on a every-minute cron job
 ```
 aws s3 mv /example/source/folder/ s3://my-great-bucket/ --profile foo --recursive --exclude "*" --include "example*.csv"
 ```